minhbtrc/langchain-chatbot/README.md

 ## How to use

 - You need Google Cloud credentials to call Vertex API or OPENAI API KEY to call OpenAI API
-- You need create mongoDB database and collection to use as Langchain memory
+- You need create MongoDB database and collection to use as Langchain memory

 ### Setup tracing with Langsmith